- Viewing the Bounty Brief

 - Additional rules that you must follow.

 Always review the Bounty Brief before beginning testing: This helps prevent Out of Scope submissions.
 Reporting a vulnerability against a target not explicitly in scope may result in your report being marked as Out Of Scope, with a penalty of -1 point applied to your profile.
-If you have any questions about the scope of the program, please contact our support team at firstname.lastname@example.org.
+If you have any questions about the scope of the program, submit a support ticket through the Bugcrowd Support Portal.

 Now we will walk through different parts of the bounty brief you might see on a program.